andreeetmt/PROJETOSTRANSVERSAIS/README.md

 ## 🌐Access the DApp
-Visit the live app: https://andreeetmt.github.io/PROJETOSTRANSVERSAIS/ or scan the qr code bellow
+Visit the live app: https://andreeetmt.github.io/PROJETOSTRANSVERSAIS/ or scan the qr code (which would be necessary in real life practice)

 ## 📷Presentation
 The slide deck is available in SLIDES.pdf